Toward Inherently Robust VLMs Against Visual Perception Attacks: Discussion

 \section{Discussion}

 AV perception systems typically target latencies below 100 milliseconds to meet real-time operational requirements, especially in high-speed driving contexts \cite{jin2023benchmarking}.
-In our experiments, the inference time $t_{\text{\vlm}}$ for \texttt{LLaVA-7B}—a 2023 model—was measured at 851~ms on an NVIDIA A100 GPU with 40~GB of VRAM~\cite{nvidiaa100}, clearly exceeding the acceptable threshold $t_{PS}$ for AV deployment.
+In our experiments, the inference time $t_{\text{\vlm}}$ for \texttt{LLaVA-7B} was measured at 851~ms on an NVIDIA A100 GPU with 40~GB of VRAM, clearly exceeding the acceptable threshold $t_{PS}$ for AV deployment.
 In contrast, the release of \texttt{NVILA} in late 2024 marked a significant improvement, reducing $t_{\text{\vlm}}$ to just 80~ms. This 10$\times$ reduction highlights the rapid evolution of VLMs toward real-time readiness in AV perception pipelines.
 Despite this progress, deploying VLMs on embedded AV hardware remains challenging due to limitations in compute power and energy efficiency.
 High-performance models such as \texttt{LLaVA-7B} and \texttt{NVILA}, though effective on server-grade GPUs, often require substantial memory and parallel processing capabilities that are impractical for in-vehicle deployment.
-One potential solution to reduce hardware demands is quantization—a widely used model compression technique for LLMs that improves computational efficiency by converting high-precision data types to lower-precision formats~\cite{IBMQuantization}.
+One potential solution to reduce hardware demands is quantization, a widely used model compression technique for LLMs that improves computational efficiency by converting high-precision data types to lower-precision formats~\cite{IBMQuantization}.

 This process significantly reduces memory usage and model size, making it more feasible to run VLMs on edge devices.
 However, it may also introduce quantization errors, which could degrade precision~\cite{lin2024awq}.
 We applied quantization to \texttt{LLaVA-7B}, expecting lower resource usage.
-Although initially expected to reduce latency, the quantization approach did not yield the desired outcome; instead, when tested on the NVIDIA A100 40~GB~\cite{nvidiaa100}, it exhibited latencies ranging from 0.851~s to 2.158~s and 11.657~s at full precision, 8-bit, and 4-bit levels, respectively.
+Although initially expected to reduce latency, the quantization approach did not yield the desired outcome; instead, when tested on the NVIDIA A100 40~GB, it exhibited latencies ranging from 0.851~s to 2.158~s and 11.657~s at full precision, 8-bit, and 4-bit levels, respectively.
 Based on our preliminary analysis, we found that the main source of this issue could be due to an increase in demand stemming from the additional operations required to maintain accuracy in image processing tasks.